xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 The way you do that is you ask yourself, "what if this person was to get hit by a bus tomorrow?".
 You *will* come across it.
 Some times there won't be a lot you'll be able to do to mitigate it.
-But also always remember: no one is irreplaceable.
+But also always remember: *no one* is irreplaceable.
-Each time we chose to go with someone's flow after a certain threshold was crossed, it never worked.
+Each time we chose to keep tolerating people that didn't abide by our collective's rules, it never worked.
 You're capable, don't forget that.
 Also trust your gut, like you should do in interviews.

 This is a very long-term project, it therefore *transcends* individuals.
-As we've already stressed, always, always, always think about the long-term.
+As already stressed, always, always think about the long-term.
 Have a plan B, C, D, ... (even about design, _even_ about people).
 A phrase of a friend that I feel encapsulates all of this well:
 > It's a marathon, not a sprint